Task Force 52 Holds Change of Command

 |0

-This work, Task Force 52 Holds Change of Command [Image 4 of 4], by PO3 Dawson Roth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force 52 Holds Change of Command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT